 - An AMA-issued HCPCS Level I CPT code structure

 - A CMS-issued HCPCS Level II code structure

 Together, these codes describe the administration of the COVID-19 vaccines and the monoclonal antibody products, as they become available.
 CMS and the AMA developed this code structure to make claims processing for administration of COVID-19 vaccines and monoclonal antibody infusions that get FDA EUA or FDA approval more efficient.
-Many of these codes are placeholders and aren't currently effective until an authorized product is specifically assigned.
+Many of these codes may be placeholders and wouldn’t be effective until an authorized product is specifically assigned.
 It's possible that we won't use all codes.
-We'll issue specific code descriptors in the future.
+We'll issue specific code descriptors in the future as needed.
 Medicare effective dates for the codes will match with the date of the FDA EUA or FDA approval.